`npm create` is an alias for `npm init`

 is different than the import rule in native CSS.
 You should avoid the import rule in native CSS, since it can prevent stylesheets from being downloaded concurrently which affects the loading speed and performance.)Autoprefixer

 When Babel compiles your code, what it's doing is taking your syntax and running it through various syntax transforms in order to get browser compatible syntax.
 What it's not doing is adding any new JavaScript primitives or any properties you may need to the browser's global namespace.
-One way you can think about it is that when you compile your code, you're transforming it.
+When you compile your code, you're transforming it.
 When you add a polyfill, you're adding new functionality to the browser.
 For example, Babel can transform arrow functions

-into regular functions, so, they can be compiled.
-However, there's nothing Babel can do to transform Promises
+into regular functions, so they can be compiled.
+However, there's nothing Babel can do to transform Promise

 into native syntax that browsers understand, so they need to be polyfilled.